Executive Director - Marc McAleavey

-Our names have changed, but our mission is still the same.
-Learn how Serve Indiana and the Serve Indiana Commission were started, the responsibilities of the office, and the initiatives that drive us in our Good to Great plan.
+Learn how Serve Indiana and the Serve Indiana Commission were started, the responsibilities of the office, and the initiatives that drive us in our Serve Indiana State Service Plan 2019-2022.

-AmeriCorps*State provides opportunities for Americans to make an intensive commitment to service with the goal of “helping others and meeting critical needs in the community.”
-This is a national program administered by the Corporation for National and Community Service.
+AmeriCorps*State provides opportunities for individuals to make an intensive commitment to service with the goal of “helping others and meeting critical needs in the community.”
+This is a national program administered by the Corporation for National and Community Service (CNCS).
 In Indiana, the AmeriCorps*State grant is administered by Serve Indiana.
-Serve Indiana manages the grant application process for AmeriCorps*State, including issuing requests for proposals, conducting application reviews, and awarding grants based on Serve Indiana Commission guidance.
-The office provides technical training and support to sub-grantees and in turn, monitors programs, host-sites, and members to ensure compliance to federal and state grant requirements.
+Serve Indiana manages the grant application process for AmeriCorps*State, including issuing requests for proposals, conducting application reviews, and awarding grants.
+It also provides training and technical assistance to support sub-grantees and in turn, monitors programs, host-sites, and members to ensure compliance to federal and state grant requirements.
 The performance of each program is tracked and measured to established targets and outcomes.

 Indiana Kids is a partnership between Serve Indiana, Family and Social Services Agency (FSSA) and after school programs.
 FSSA’s provides funding through Temporary Assistance for Needy Families (TANF) for this program and Serve Indiana provides the funding, structure and oversight of the programs to its sub-grantees.
 The program has four main goals: Increase youth career and college readiness, promote civic responsibility through engaging students in service activities, increase student academic achievement and increase parents job skills, parenting skills and life skills leading to overall self-sufficiency.
 Sub-grantees of this program are after school organizations that can meet the above goals within TANF funding goals 3 and/or 4.